Jazaltron10/Python/Journals/PythonLessonJournal_3.md

 #### While Loop
-The whole concept of loops in programming is basically that you get to do the same thing multiple times, in this case it is executing logic multiple times.
+The whole concept of loops in programming is basically that you get to do the same thing multiple times, in this case it is executing logic multiple times for different parameters.
 And how many times that logic gets executed is basically defined in the condition of that loop, and the condition could be it should run ten times or it should run until some specific event happens in the application

 Conditions
 + They basically evaluate to true or false